intakhab1/Skillnation/README.md

 ##  Data Models

-The back end of StudyNotion uses a range of data models and database schemas to manage data
+The back end of Skill Nation uses a range of data models and database schemas to manage data The back end provides APIs for the front end to consume, which include functionalities such as user authentication, course creation, and course consumption.
+The back end also handles the logic for processing and storing the course content and user data

 <h6 align="center"><img src="/src/assets/Images/Data Models.png" height="250" /></p></h6>

 <br>

 ## 🔃 API Testing

-Tested the endpoints, functionality and authentication methods of Skill Nation API via the POSTMAN platform
+Tested the available API endpoints, the required parameters for each endpoint, the expected responses, authentication methods and examples to demonstrate usage of Skill Nation API via the POSTMAN platform
+The description of the API design, list of API endpoints, their functionalities, and sample API requests and responses
+- Here's the complete overview of Skill Nation API testing
 <pre>
-<a href="https://documenter.getpostman.com/view/17664276/2s9Y5YS2ky">Postman Documentation</a>
+<a href="https://documenter.getpostman.com/view/17664276/2s9Y5YS2ky">View Postman Documentation</a>
 </pre>

 <br>